 Chevrolet, through its partner Qmerit, will install a NEMA 14-50 outlet and supply all of the materials including a new 40-amp circuit breaker.
-The one caveat is this is only for what is determined a "standard installation", and additional costs could be the customer's responsibility if the installation is more difficult than normal.
+The one caveat is that this is only for what is determined as a "standard installation", and additional costs could be the customer's responsibility if the installation is more difficult than normal.

 Quite honestly, that is an acceptable provision, as far as we're concerned because of the range of difficulty installing a NEMA 14-50 outlet can have from residence to residence.
 A standard installation probably includes a certain length of cable run from the circuit panel to the outlet's location, as well as a minimum of pulling the wires through walls and ceilings.